jasonkneen/ti-stealth/README.md

 ## Quick Start
 Stealth can be used both as CLI and CommonJS module.

+> *NOTE:* Be aware that running `ti-stealth` in your project root with no path will also affect the scripts in your modules folder for example.
+For an Alloy project you will want to run in or set the path to `app` and for classic `Resources`.

 ### Alloy.JMK
 The number one usage for this package is to remove all other then error logging from production builds.
 The included example `alloy.jmk` can be dropped in your Alloy project's `app` folder or merged with whatever you have there.
 It will automatically stealth all the logs calls when you build for production (includes *Ad Hoc*), without changing anything in your `app` folder.

 ### CLI
 Hit `ti-stealth -h` for full usage, but these examples should do:

-- Processes all JS under the CWD to stealth all log calls:
+- Processes all JS under the CWD (Alloy's `app` folder) to stealth all log calls:

 	```
-	~/myproject $ ti-stealth enable
+	~/myproject/app $ ti-stealth enable
 	```

 - Processes the given directory to stealth only debug and info level calls:

 	```
-	$ ti-stealth enable ~/myproject -l debug,info
+	$ ti-stealth enable ~/myproject/app -l debug,info
 	```

 - Processes the given file to stealth all but error level caals: